logjuicer/logjuicer/roles/README.md

-# Logreduce zuul-jobs roles
+# LogJuicer zuul-jobs roles

-To integrate logreduce into your [zuul-ci](https://zuul-ci.org), copy the roles to your config repository and update the post playbook like this:
+To integrate logjuicer into your [zuul-ci](https://zuul-ci.org), copy the roles to your config repository and update the post playbook like this: